kreativekorp/nuvenon/README.md

 # Nuvenon

-Tehano Veno, also known as Tehano Nuvenon, Ayeri Vine Script, or Ayeri Ornament Script, was invented in April 2004 by Carsten Becker.
+Tahano Veno, also known as Tahano Nuvenon, Ayeri Vine Script, or Ayeri Ornament Script, was invented in April 2004 by Carsten Becker.
 It was originally intended to be used as a script for artistic purposes in his invented language, Ayeri, but was later discarded for that purpose.
 More information can be found on its [Omniglot page](https://omniglot.com/conscripts/ayeri.htm).

 ![](https://omniglot.com/images/langsamples/smp_ayeri.gif)

-Nuvenon is a font for Tehano Veno created in February 2010 by Rebecca Bettencourt.
+Nuvenon is a font for Tahano Veno created in February 2010 by Rebecca Bettencourt.
 The original version only supported an ASCII mapping.

 In July 2022, Nuvenon was updated with a Private Use Area mapping and property data, optimized, and relicensed under the OFL.

 ## ASCII Mapping

-Lowercase letters produce Tehano Veno characters in the normal orientation, while uppercase letters produce vertically mirrored versions.
+Lowercase letters produce Tahano Veno characters in the normal orientation, while uppercase letters produce vertically mirrored versions.
 The ng/ŋ letter can be typed with Q/q (and/or Ŋ/ŋ in the new version).
 Long vowels are mapped to vowels with diaeresis (ä ë ï ö ü) and “variable vowels” (part of Ayeri’s verb morphology) are mapped to vowels with grave (à è ì ò ù).
 C/c produces an empty space while X/x produces an extension to the “vine.”

 | Char | Normal   | Mirrored | Char | Normal   | Mirrored |
 | ---- | -------- | -------- | ---- | -------- | -------- |